Volunteering and Covid-19

 What documents do I need before starting my role as a Parent Champion?

 Depending on the scheme, you may need to fill out an application form.
-All schemes will require a DBS check.
+All parents will need a DBS check.
 This is free of charge and you will have support to complete the process.
-You can discuss this further with your Coordinator.

 I’m not sure how much time I have to volunteer